IEasyMov/website_portfolio/public/content/TwiceUponATime.md

          style="max-width: 500px; width: 100%; height: auto; border-radius: 8px; object-fit: cover; align-self: center; margin-top: 2rem;">
 </div>

+<div style="border-top: 1px solid #5f656d;height: 1px;margin: 40px 0;margin-bottom:-1rem;margin-top:3rem;"></div>
 <div id="game" style="margin: 4rem auto; max-width: 1200px; padding: 0 1rem;">
     <div style="color: #fff; text-align: justify; line-height: 1.6;">
         <h2 style="font-size: 2rem; color: #007bff; margin-bottom: 1.5rem;">👾 Gameplay</h2>
         <p style="margin-bottom: 1.2rem;">
-            Twice Upon A Time is a platformer 2D, so the gameplay is pretty simple, it's all about jumping, pushing, pulling and grabbing things !
+            Twice Upon a Time is a 2D platformer, so the gameplay is pretty simple — it's all about jumping, pushing, pulling and grabbing things.
         </p>
         <p style="margin-bottom: 1.2rem;">
-            Since it was supposed to be a vertical slice, we wanted to create multiple worlds with different themes and universes to play with, for the one and one only present in the slice we decided to go for a "Sweets & Candy" themed world.
+            Since it was meant to be a vertical slice, we planned multiple themed worlds.
+For the one and only world present in the slice, we chose a "Sweets & Candy" theme.
         </p>
         <p>
-            Since it's a duo game, two players will have some asymetric gameplay from times to times, mixing cooperation and competition sometimes for a little bit of spice, taunt and sibling fights.
+            As a duo game, two players experience asymmetric gameplay from time to time, mixing cooperation and competition for a bit of spice, teasing and sibling rivalry.
         </p>
         <details style="margin: 10px 0; border: 1px solid #3d4450; border-radius: 4px;">
     <summary style="cursor: pointer; padding: 8px; background-color: #2a2f3a; color: #fff; font-family: monospace;">